wso2/openservicebroker-apim/README.md

 ```

 ## Working with APIM Service Broker for Pivotal Cloud Foundry (PCF)
-WSO2 API Manager Service for PCF  furnish a set of subscribed APIs  to be consumed in a user application.
+WSO2 API Manager Service for PCF  furnishes a set of subscribed APIs  to be consumed in a user application.

 #### Checking availability of APIM Service broker.

 To use the APIM service for PCF, the service has to be readily available in the marketplace.
-User can assess the availability by runing the following command.
+User can assess the availability by running the following command.
 ```
 $ cf marketplace
 ```